nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview:
-This command is responsible for displaying and retrieving the full list of mappable courses from the partner universities to a user specified NUS course from `database.json` file.
+This command is responsible for displaying and retrieving the full list of mappable courses from the partner universities to a user specified NUS course from our data source file which contains university data.
 It helps the users to identify whether that NUS course is suitable to be mapped overseas in Oceania.

 #### How the feature is implemented: